xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 * A time horizon index `h` that specifies the relevant period, such as one year.

-The state `m` can be seen as a point in a finite dimensional real space that contains:
+The state `m` can be seen as a point in a finite dimensional hybrid space that contains:

 ```txt
 w_{g,a}(m)     portfolio weights by group and asset category